The Head and Shoulders Pattern

 Conclusion

 The head and shoulders pattern and the inverse head and shoulders pattern are both interpreted as signals of a potential price reversal.
-They can appear in all markets, on all time frames and the pattern can provide traders with clear entry, stop loss and profit target levels.
+They can appear in all markets, on all time frames and the pattern can provide traders with entry, stop loss and profit target levels.

 It's important to note that this is not an exact science.
 Whilst head and shoulders patterns are considered to signal price reversals, that doesn’t mean that a reversal will always materialise.